 - Click Apply.

 ArcGIS Server restarts.
-After ArcGIS Server restarts, the name and location of the configuration store are updated, and the new file path location appears in the Configuration Store module.
+The name and location of the configuration store are updated, and the new file path location appears in the Configuration Store module.